Teeth Bleaching vs. Teeth Whitening

 When teeth are whitened beyond their natural color, the process is referred to as “tooth bleaching”.
 This type of whitening usually involves using some form of “bleaching” agent such as hydrogen-or-carbamide peroxide.

 Another method of restoring teeth to their original, whiter state of being is known as “teeth whitening”.
 This process is different from bleaching in that it involves cleaning the surface of teeth to remove stains, dirt, and other brightness inhibitors to restore the teeth to their original color.
 Sometimes this process also involves the use of bleaching agents.

 Nowadays, these terms are used almost interchangeably – (their distinction is one mostly used by the FDA).

 When you get your teeth whitened in our office, we utilize a highly-potent peroxide bleaching gel that can be better activated with a laser.
 We will also apply a gel to your gums to protect from chemical exposure.

 Store-bought whitening kits contain a lower-potency whitening gel, but implement a similar process.
 These kits can be a significantly cheaper solution, but are usually not as effective and can even be damaging if not applied correctly.

 And many people these days are even trying DIY methods to enhance their smile.
-Whatever method you choose, its always best to contact us first at Toronto Office Phone Number 416-491-1100 so that you can make sure you are choosing the safest teeth whitening option for you.
+Whatever method you choose, its always best to contact us first at Fairview Mall Dental Centre Phone Number 416-491-1100 so that you can make sure you are choosing the safest teeth whitening option for you.